hxuu/blog/content/ctf/script25/modulo.md

 It you studied logic in uni, you probably have heard that everything can be built using NAND gates, NOT-AND.
 Well, we can use a similar idea in this case.

-Numbers in python are represented using 2's complement (aww the memories~).
-This kind of representation allows us to represent numbers, zero for example as (00000000) where the most significant bit indicates sign (0 being positive, 1 otherwise).
+Numbers in python are represented using 2's complement (the memories~).
+This kind of representation allows us to represent numbers, zero for example as (00000000) where the **most significant bit** indicates **sign** (0 being positive, 1 otherwise).

-Another detail regarding 2's complement is that reading numbers is done by keeping the first 1 from the right and flipping subsequent digits to get the human value.
+Another detail regarding 2's complement is that reading numbers is done by keeping the first 1 from the right and flipping subsequent digits (right to left) to get the actual value.

-So (11111111) is actually -1 (-00000001)
+So (11111111) in 2's complement is actually -1 (-00000001)

 If you still haven't noticed, we can transition from 0 to -1 by flipping all bits in the number, the syntax for this *negation* is `~`: